 Effective December 30, 2005, Healthcare Acquisition Partners Holdings, LLC sold the 4,166,667 shares of common stock that it had received upon formation of the Company back to the Company.
 The shares were purchased for a \$25,000 note payable.
-Simultaneously, the Company transferred 1,750,001 of these shares to certain members of its management team resulting in aggregate compensation of \$8,435,000 to them, computed at \$4.82 per share, which has been charged to expense ratably over the forfeiture period.
-Of this amount, \$0 and \$615,000 were charged to expense for the quarters ended March 31, 2008 and 2007, respectively.
+Simultaneously, the Company transferred 1,750,001 of these shares to certain members of its management team resulting in aggregate compensation of \$8,435,000 to them, computed at \$4.82 per share, which was charged to expense ratably over the forfeiture period.
+Of this amount, \$1,226,000 was charged to expense for the six months ended June 30, 2007.
+The forfeiture period ended on October 25, 2007, the date of the acquisition, and all amounts were expensed as of that date.
 These expenses were recorded in general and administrative expenses.